lealwang-whale/learning/blogs/configure_k8s_on_centos8/config_k8s_on_centos8.md

 ```shell
 # kubectl get nodes
 ```
-If things go well, you would see:
+If all steps go well, you would see all nodes are ready in the cluster.
 ```shell
 NAME          STATUS   ROLES                  AGE   VERSION
 master-node   Ready    control-plane,master   27h   v1.23.5